 Zoë’s own causes include acting as an ambassador for WWF South Africa, promoting the use of paper rather than plastic straws.
 She also represents the Children’s Hospital Trust and the Sunflower Fund, at which she is a registered bone morrow donor.

-Looking back at her time at Stellenbosch University, Zoë says it offered her the opportunity to take a less well-travelled road.
+Looking back at her time at SU, Zoë says it offered her the opportunity to take a less well-travelled road.

 - By Mark Paterson -